Zynemenix0/Dotfiles-/README.md

 # Dotfiles-
 My first Arch dotfiles as my first repo.
 Tried my best for the first time ricing
-used different  widgets,package,and effects which are metioned .
+used different  widgets,package,and effects which are mentioned.

 my main desktop